evaarquero/Project_ETL/README.md

 The aim of the project is to gather a big dataset, having:
 - Three different sources.
 - Using at least 2 of the methods from the course.
-- cleaning and exploring data, though functions, pandas, s
+- Cleaning and exploring data, though functions, pandas...
-- building a dataset (SQL or Mongo)
+- Building a dataset (SQL or Mongo)

 My three sources with their method were: